timtiemens/secretshare/Readme.md

       -prime4096
   ```

   f.
-Create the same share as above, but output in a manner better suited for splitting up the shares in order to give them out individually with all required information.
+Create the same share as above, but output in a manner better suited for physically splitting up the shares in order to give them out individually with all required information.
   ```
   $ java -jar secretshare.jar split -k 3 -n 6 -sS "The Cat In The Hat 4096bits" \
       -prime4096 -printIndiv